joestump/python-oauth2/README.md

+# Python 3 fork

+Python 3 porting is slightly non-trivial since string and unicode handling changed quite a bit between Python 2 and 3.
+In my eyes at least, some of the old tests about non-utf8 encoded strings don't make any sense any more.
+Consequently, I removed/worked around a few of them.

+Do _not_ use this in any production environment.

 # Overview

 This code was originally forked from [Leah Culver and Andy Smith's oauth.py code](http://github.com/leah/python-oauth/).
 Some of the tests come from a [fork by Vic Fryzel](http://github.com/shellsage/python-oauth), while a revamped Request class and more tests were merged in from [Mark Paschal's fork](http://github.com/markpasc/python-oauth).
 A number of notable differences exist between this code and its forefathers: